 2. Dill – Distinctive Taste But Still A Decent Substitute Of Cilantro

-Although dill and cilantro are not interchangeable, people still use dill to cilantro in some recipes.
-Dill gives out fresh citrus and grassy taste.
+Although dill and cilantro are not interchangeable, people still use dill instead of cilantro in some recipes.
+With the right storage methods for your fresh dill, it’ll provide fresh citrus and grassy taste all the time.

 Most Europeans and Asians use fresh and dried dills to add flavor to their food, including sauces, salads, sandwiches, or roasted and grilled seafood.
 It also goes well with cream cheese and sour cream.